Cathella/covid-stats-app/README.md

 </p>

 # Covid-Stats-App
-Covid-tracker is a website that allows users to have access to the latest covid data in Brazil.
+The Covid-stats-app allows users to have access to the latest covid data in Spain.
 They can also filter by region name, as well as get more informations on that specific region by clicking on it.

 | Countries Page | Details Page |
 | --- | --- |